-As a result, HCI furthered the following recruitment strategies to address network gaps during the second quarter of the year:
+The NHP region is primarily comprised of rural and frontier communities with a limited availability of behavioral health providers to recruit within its boundaries.
+NHP furthered recruitment strategies to address network gaps during the second quarter of the year:

-1- Provider Relations utilizes current listings of Health First Colorado participating providers and Department of Regulatory Agency (DORA) registry to identify providers within the region.
+1- Utilized current listings of Health First Colorado participating providers and Department of Regulatory Agency (DORA) Registry to identify providers within the region.